jonathanlocke/jonathanlocke.github.io/articles/InfoQ/InfoQ Article.md

 ## Switch Parsers

-In our application example above, we used this code to build a *SwitchParser*:
+In our application example, we used this code to build a *SwitchParser*:

     private SwitchParser<File> INPUT =
         File.fileSwitchParser("input", "Input text file")